dosyacat/CS180-group-proj/README.md

 ## Interface.UserInterface.java

 The Interface.UserInterface, which extends Serializable, outlines methods to handle user data in Java applications.
 It covers functions such as managing friends, message privacy settings, handling messages, and accessing user profile details.
 Serving as a blueprint, it ensures uniformity and adaptability in application development.

-## Interface.UserFriendDataBaseInterface.java

-The Interface.UserFriendDataBaseInterface in Java outlines operations for handling user friendships.
-It enables adding, removing, and manipulating friends, accepting or declining friend requests, and blocking or unblocking friends.
-This interface supports retrieval of data about blocked friends, pending requests, and existing connections, facilitating effective user interaction in applications.

 ## Interface.UserMessageDataBaseInterface.java